sneha-gireesha/bi0s_task/Bandit.md

 Learning outcome:
-* ```Spaces in this filename``` is the file name so used ” ” Found an alternative way:”\” after each word
+* ```Spaces in this filename``` is the file name so used ” ”
+* Found an alternative way:”\” after each word : "space\ in\t his\ filename
+* By using a backslash before a space , you're telling the system to treat the     space  as part of the name rather than as a  special symbol.

 * Flag:
 level 3: ssh bandit3@bandit.labs.overthewire.org -p2220
 Password found for next level: MNk8KNH3Usiio41PRUEoDFPqfxLPlSmx